nick-kanakis/JRockets/README.md

 - `http://localhost:8080/posts`

 The sockets endpoint are available at:

 - `http://localhost:8080/commentStream`
 - `http://localhost:8080/postStream`

 The stomp client can subscribe to:

 - `http://localhost:8080/topic/comments`
 - `http://localhost:8080/topic/posts`

 ## How to run

-Before you start you will need to have a RabbitMQ instance running on port 5672 (default).
-To run JRockets just execute: `mvn spring-boot:run`.
+1. Before you start you will need to have a RabbitMQ instance running on port 5672 (default).
+2. Add the OAuth credentials described in the 2 properties files .
+3. Run JRockets by executing: `mvn spring-boot:run`.

 **Todo**:
 - [ ] Build docker images